 Hop-On Hop-Off Bus, Tram & Funicular Ticket

-This is a very quiet way to visit a city.
-The reason is because it is very comfortable, you leave the car at the hotel and do not have to worry about parking.
+This is a tranquil way to visit a city.
+It is very comfortable because you leave the car at the hotel without worrying about parking.

-With the tour bus, tram and funicular you can get on and off at the stops that interest you the most.
-If you are like us who like to walk the cities, with this ticket you can get off at a stop, walk and look for the stop that you have closest, to go to the next point that interests you.
+If you are like us who like to walk the cities, with this ticket, you can get off at a stop, walk, and look for the next stop that you are closest to go to the next point that interests you.
 It is also ideal for cities with slopes.

 Take a look at the prices for 23,40 euros is totally worth it.

 The cable car ride is perfect; the cable car is modern and takes you to the Bridge of Louis I with interesting views.
 You can take a walk on the bridge and visit the castle if you want.

 Once back down, you can take a walk and cross the bridge that goes under the bridge of Luis I. This is where you’ll see the kids jumping off the bridge if the weather and temperature allow.
 Finally, you’re accessing the shore of Porto, where the boat is taken.